Local mollification of metrics with small curvature concentration: Introduction

 \begin{rem} The entropy lower bound measures the optimal constant of the log-Sobolev inequality.
 In terms of boundedness, this is equivalent to a (weighted) Sobolev constant.
 See \cites{ChanChenLee2022,Ye2015} for example. \end{rem}

-The smoothing is purely local in nature and does not require any local curvature bound.
+From the instantaneous curvature bound of $g(t)$, Theorem~\ref{thm:localRF} provides a local coordinate for $g_0$ quantitatively such that the distance is locally bi-H\"older equivalent to the Euclidean space.
+The smoothing is purely local in nature and does not require any local pointwise curvature bound.
 We use it to consider Ahlfors $n$-regular compact manifolds with bounded diameters, Sobolev constants and curvature concentration.
 We use the local smoothing to show that the Gromov--Hausdorff limit of a sequence of manifolds in this collection must be a topological manifold away from finitely many points.

 \begin{thm} Let $n\geq 3$ and $C_s,v_0,\Lambda_0,D_0>0$.
 Suppose $(M^n_i,g_i)$ is a sequence of compact manifolds such that \begin{enumerate} \item[(a)] for all $u\in W^{1,2}(M_i)$,

 \item[(b)] $\mathrm{Vol}_{g_i}\left(B_{g_i}(x,r) \right)\leq v_0r^n$ for all $(x,r)\in M_i\times (0,1]$; \item[(c)] $||\Rm(g_i)||_{L^{n/2}(M_i)}\leq \Lambda_0$; \item[(d)] $\mathrm{diam}(M_i)\leq D_0$. \end{enumerate} Then there exists a compact metric space $(X,d_\infty)$ and $\mathcal{S}=\{p_i\}_{i=1}^N$ such that $(M_i,g_i)$ converges subsequentially to $(X,d_\infty)$ in the Gromov--Hausdorff topology and $X\setminus \mathcal{S}$ is a topological manifold. \end{thm}